satya-arjunan/visocyteold/Plugins/PythonQtPlugin/README.md

-ParaView PythonQt Plugin
+Visocyte PythonQt Plugin
 ------------------------

-The PythonQt plugin makes the Qt API available to users from the ParaView Python console.
+The PythonQt plugin makes the Qt API available to users from the Visocyte Python console.
 The plugin uses the PythonQt library.
 The PythonQt homepage is pythonqt.sourceforge.net